christianparpart/x0/REWRITE.md

       (in one line)
 - [ ] HttpClusterMember, proxies to HttpClient, with constraints (such as capacity)
 - [ ] HttpCluster: basic load balancing to HTTP/1 upstreams
+- [ ] HttpInput: must be rewind()able, in order to be used multiple times e.g. required for retransmitting a request to multiple upstreams if prior failed.
+- [ ] fix (fd) resource leak bug while LB'ing, maybe related to HttpClient::sendAsync()
+- ...

 #### proxy: stage 2